 \begin{theorem} Let $c(n) = \lambda_{\max} (\mbf{\Sigma}(n))/\lambda_{\min}(\mbf{\Sigma}(n))$ be the condition number of $\mbf{\Sigma}(n)$.
 Assume that $\limsup_{n\to\infty} \, c(n) < \infty$, and that $(\kappa,\gamma)$ lies in the region where the MLE exists asymptotically.
 Then the empirical cumulative distribution function of the rescaled MLE \eqref{eq:Z} converges pointwise to that of a standard normal distribution, namely, for each $t \in \R$,

 \end{theorem}

-The proof is in Appendix \ref{app:proof}.
 As explained in the Introduction, this says that empirical averages of functionals of the marginals have a limit \eqref{eq:weakconv}.
-By Corollary \ref{corollary:lip_w}, this implies that the empirical distribution of $\mbf{\zt}$ converges weakly to a standard Gaussian, in probability.
-In the remainder of this section, we study the empirical accuracy of Theorem \ref{thm:bulk} in finite samples through some simulated examples.
+By \cite[Corollary~B.2]{zhao2021_supp}, this implies that the empirical distribution of $\mbf{\zt}$ converges weakly to a standard Gaussian, in probability.